 The world of bunnies.
 They’re playful, intelligent, very curious, and very good looking.
 Wow, kinda sounds like me!
 They make awesome companion animals, so if you’re lucky enough to welcome a rabbit unto your life, congrats!
 With the right supplies (proper habitat and balanced diet made up of lots of rabbit hay), you and your bunny will be on your way to a BFF relationship in the years ahead.

 Can you believe that these little sweethearts used to be considered “throwaway” animals?
 So, so many were bred and purchased, only to be put in a cage or rabbit hutch.
 Not given any love or attention that they so deserved, let alone the exercise and proper diet of rabbit hay they deserved.
-So sad.
+Heartbreaking.
 But, there’s good news!
 We’re seeing a HUGE emphasis on bunny health and nutrition in our awesome veterinarian community.
-And we’re so giddy about this!
+And we’re so giddy about it!

 Animal experts and advocates are starting to talk about why rabbits are such wonderful small animals.
 One of the most important topics we’re hearing a lot about?
 A rabbit’s diet… yes!!!

 A bunny’s diet is so important (cannot emphasize this enough).
-An ideal diet should be made up of mostly rabbit hay, veggies, some nutritious treats, and pellets as a supplemental food.
+An ideal diet should be made up of mostly rabbit hay (80%ish), veggies, some nutritious treats, and pellets as a supplemental food.

 So let’s hop to it!
 What do you need to know about feeding your bunny?